district10/blog/_posts/post-0041-lists-read-at-random.md

 [Rasputin] was a **healer**, **a man of God** and **an equal rights activist**.
-For nearly a century, Grigory Rasputin, spiritual advisor to Russia's last Tsar and Tsarina, has been unjustly maligned simply because history is written by the politically...
+For nearly a century, Grigory Rasputin, spiritual advisor to Russia's last Tsar and Tsarina, has been unjustly maligned (`[mə'laɪn]`, 污蔑) simply because history is written by the politically...

 长得有点个性。